 - Epix (four channels) – $5

 - Up Faith and Family – $5

-If local channels are important to you, the best option is to buy a digital antenna.
-After you buy the antenna, all the local channels in your area are yours, free.
+If local networks are important to you, the best option is to buy an over-the-air antenna.
+After you buy the antenna, all the local channels in your area are yours and are free for life.

-The DVR option lets you record and watch live TV anytime on your devices as well as your TV.
-It also lets you fast forward through commercials and keep your recorded programs for as long as you are a Sling TV customer.
+The cloud DVR option lets you record and watch live TV anytime on your devices as well as your TV.

 Sling TV is supported by a large number of devices and platforms, including all the major ones.